jonathanstar/phase_0_unit_1_clean/week-1/cli-exploration/README.md

 Most modern web-stack development occurs on operating systems that are modeled on or which use the paradigms of the Unix operating system.
-Invented in 1969 at Bell the Unix operating system predates Mac OSX, MacOS, Windows, etc. by nearly at least 20 years.
+Invented in 1969 at Bell the Unix operating system predates Mac OSX, MacOS, Windows, etc. by nearly 20 years.
 It is an operating system which was capable of running efficiently on hardware over a thousand times slower than your mobile phone.